helidon-io/helidon/messaging/README.md

 }
 ```

-The generated Service Registry descriptor performs provider discovery; do not add a Java `provides` directive for the
+The package-private provider is discovered using its generated Helidon Service Registry descriptor.
+Leave it out of
-provider.
-A consuming application adds the connector artifact and, when modular, requires the connector module.
+Java `ServiceLoader` configuration and `module-info.java` `provides` directives.
+A consuming application adds the
+connector artifact and, when modular, requires the connector module.

 ### 3. Define and validate connector configuration